What is BCLC doing?

 How much longer will it take for lottery prizes to be paid out?

 Which lottery games have extended expiry dates?

-With the health and wellbeing of players, employees and communities as our ongoing priority, we are working with our casino service providers to re-open gambling facilities once the Attorney General and Public Health Officer deem it appropriate to do so.
+With the health and wellbeing of players, employees and communities as our ongoing priority, we are working with our casino service providers to re-open gambling facilities once the Public Health Officer deems it appropriate to do so.

 BCLC and our service providers are watching and learning from the experiences of other jurisdictions, and we will continue to follow directions and guidance from the Provincial Health Officer as we develop measures that are appropriate for our context in B.C.
 We will share more information about specific measures in advance of re-opening.